lynnlangit/learning-cloud/README.md

 ## Where do I Start

-This Repo is a companion to ['Cloud Careers and Certifications'](https://www.linkedin.com/learning/cloud-computing-careers-and-certifications-first-steps) on LinkedIn Learning or Lynda.com course.
+- This Repo is a companion to  my ['Cloud Careers and Certifications'](https://www.linkedin.com/learning/cloud-computing-careers-and-certifications-first-steps) course on LinkedIn Learning or Lynda.com course.
 It's a useful first course for those who are new working with public cloud services.
+- Pick a cloud vendor, set up a free trial (test) account for learning
+- Set up a budget alert on your test account - I suggest alerting on spend of over $ 50 USD per day
+- Select a scenario or service to start learning
+- Build and Learn...repeat!

 ## How to Find the Info by Vendor